Mrinalummadising/Easesmith_assignment/README.md

 - **Routing**: Used `react-router-dom` for navigation between the product listing and the Thank You page.
 - **Modal**: The "Add to Cart" modal opens up with a confirmation button for adding products.

----

-This README provides an overview of your project and outlines the technologies used, challenges faced, and instructions for running the project.
-Feel free to modify or expand it based on any additional details you'd like to include.